angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 ![Vintage turn one by Stephen Menendian](/media/pictures/2020.vintage-turn-one.jpeg)

 Have a go at working out this little puzzle checking the meandeck lists on the Wiki and see if you can work it out :)
-The answer may be found in our [puzzles](/puzzles) page.